PhoenixPlexCode/PhoenixAdult.bundle/docs/manualsearch.md

 # Manual Search Usage

-Each search query will be comprised of *up to* 5 parts, depending on the supported [*search type*](./manualsearch.md#search-types-and-their-capabilities):
+Each search query can be comprised of *up to* 5 parts, depending on the supported [*search type*](./manualsearch.md#search-types-and-their-capabilities):
 - `Site` - Either the shorthand abbreviation, or full site name.
 - `Date` - Follows immediately after site name, in the format of either `YYYY-MM-DD` or `YY-MM-DD` ([more on how this can be used](./manualsearch.md#search-types-and-their-capabilities))
 - `Actor(s)`